 After seeing one Mancera bottle, you have seen them all.
 With slight variations to the bottle looks, each Mancera is presented in tall and cylindrical shapes flacons, easily distinguished as Mancera.

-A simple, yet elegant and heavy bottle comes with a sticker containing the most important information about the fragrance, such are the name of the house, name of the fragrance, concentration.
+A simple, yet elegant and heavy bottle comes with a sticker containing the most important information about the fragrance, such are the name of the house, the name of the fragrance, and concentration.

 Depending on which Mancera perfume you purchase, and the date of the production, newer bottles come with a magnetic cap, while the older stuff is presented with a screw-on atomizer and cap.